tiprankstipranks

 We must respond to rapid technological changes, and these changes may be more difficult or expensive than anticipated.

 We will have to respond to future technological changes.
-Specifically, if our competitors introduce new banking products and services embodying new technologies such as artificial intelligence and machine learning, or if new banking industry standards and practices emerge, then our existing product and service offerings, technology and systems may be impaired or become obsolete.
-Further, if we fail to adopt or develop new technologies or to adapt our products and services to emerging industry standards, then we may lose current and future customers, which could have a material adverse effect on our business, financial condition and results of operations.
+Specifically, if our competitors introduce new banking products and services embodying new technologies such as AI and machine learning, or if new banking industry standards and practices emerge, then our existing product and service offerings, technology and systems may be impaired or become obsolete.
+Implementation of AI and machine learning and other new technologies may have unintended consequences due to their limitations, potential manipulation, or our failure to use them effectively.
+Conversely, if we fail to adopt or develop new technologies or to adapt our products and services to emerging industry standards, then we may lose current and future customers, which could have a material adverse effect on our business, financial condition and results of operations.
 Many of our competitors have substantially greater resources to invest in technological improvements than we do.
 The financial services industry is changing rapidly, and to remain competitive, we must continue to enhance and improve the functionality and features of our products, services and technologies.
 These changes may be more difficult or expensive than we anticipate.
 We expect that new technologies and business processes applicable to the banking industry will continue to emerge, and these new technologies and business processes may be better than those we currently use.
 Because the pace of technological change is high and our industry is intensely competitive, we may not be able to sustain our investment in new technology as critical systems and applications become obsolete or as better ones become available.
 A failure to maintain current technology and business processes could cause disruptions in our operations or cause our products and services to be less competitive, all of which could have a material adverse effect on our business, financial condition or results of operations.

 Technology - Risk 3